open-compass/BotChat/README.md

 We evaluate all 5470 generated conversations with the above-mentioned strategy and present the evaluation result in this section.
 In the figure below, we demonstrate the success rate ("Not AI participated" determined by GPT-4) under different $N$, with models sorted by the descending order of the success rate @ $N=16$.
 Here we summarize our major findings:

 1. GPT-4 demonstrates extraordinary capabilities in accomplishing long conversations.
-It achieves over 65% success rate in generating conversations as long as $N=16$, while the second-best model chatPJLM-123B achieves less than 40%.
+It achieves over 65% success rate in generating conversations as long as $N=16$, while the second-best model chatpjlm-123B achieves less than 40%.
-2.
+2. Some OpenSource LLMs, such as InternLM-7b-chat and ChatGLM2-6b,  achieves good performance when generating short conversations ($N=4$ or $N=8$).
+However, when $N$ is increased to 16, their performance lags behind the state-of-the-art chatbots like gpt-3.5-turbo-0613.
+3. Claude-2 achieves the worst performance among all closed source LLMs.
+It strongly inclined to act like an AI assistant and generate relatively long contents.
+Thus it performs badly when used to generate human chats, which is usually short and less structuralized.

 ![UniEval Result](/assets/UniEval_passrate.png)